 - A ventilator is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
 An endotracheal (ET) tube is put into your mouth or nose and attached to the ventilator.
 You may need a trach if an ET tube cannot be placed.
 A trach is a tube put through an incision and into your windpipe.

-Smoke inhalation is a serious injury, and treatment is needed as soon as possible.
-If it is not treated early, the smoke may damage your lungs and cause breathing problems.
+Smoke inhalation is a serious, life-threatening injury.
+Treatment is needed as soon as possible.
+If not treated early, the smoke may damage your lungs and cause breathing problems.
+Your lungs and airway may become irritated, swollen, and blocked.
+The damaged airway and lungs prevent oxygen from getting into your blood.
+You may develop respiratory failure.
+Respiratory failure means you cannot breathe well enough to get oxygen to the cells of your body.
 Your lungs may become infected, swollen, and filled with fluid.
-Fluid in the lungs causes severe shortness of breath and may lead to respiratory failure.
-This may affect your heart and brain, and it may be life-threatening.
+Fluid in the lungs causes severe shortness of breath.
+Your heart and brain may be damaged.
 Even with treatment, you may have permanent lung damage.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.